All Hail, Tekken Incarnate!

 You pulled off 3 low parries.

-To do a low parry you have to press to parry a low move, what I did was go into Practice, pressed and set the mode to Defensive Training, and recorded on the opponent, if it comes up with LOW when you attacked, then that is right, now go out of the pause menu and press + to start the opponent attacking, now just repeatedly press until you do 3 low parries, they will look like a throw kind of, so you know when you have done them.
+To do a low parry you have to press to parry a low move, what I did was go into Practice, pressed :start: and set the mode to Defensive Training, and recorded :a: on the opponent, if it comes up with LOW when you attacked, then that is right, now go out of the pause menu and press :back: + :b: to start the opponent attacking, now just repeatedly press until you do 3 low parries, they will look like a throw kind of, so you know when you have done them.

 Oodles of Ukemi